chongchong721/ggx_filtering/note.md

 -> using both normal and reflected direction -> lower loss?

 change default setting from clipping to not clipping view ndf

+To regularize the direction to not go below the hemisphere, some regularization terms should be added